MicrosoftDocs/customer-insights/ci-docs/data/data-sources.md

 ## Data source attachment or import

 A key consideration when choosing how to ingest your data is whether the connector attaches to the data or makes copies of the data.
-Customer Insights - Data recommends attaching to data because the data is directly accessed when it's time to process data.
-Copying the data contains delays when the data is updated.
+Customer Insights - Data recommends attaching to data because the data is directly accessed when it's time to process it.
+Copying the data causes delays when the data is updated.

 The following data connectors attach to your data.